drboer/bl13_mxcube_config/doc/source/developers_guide/configuration.rst

     deploy_mxcube

 from within the `mxcube` repository in the git folder.
-This is in fact an alias also defined in the same `.bash_local.rc` file.
+This is, in fact, an alias also defined in the same `.bash_local.rc` file.

 The deployment procedure